YahyaSvm/AWS-Cs1.6-WinServer/README.md

    - Start SteamCMD and log in anonymously with `login anonymous`.

 2. **Install CS 1.6 Server:**
-   - Run `app_update 90` to download and install the Counter-Strike 1.6 server files.
+   - Run `app_update 90 validate` to download and install the Counter-Strike 1.6 server files.
+   - NOTE!:if after entering the command `Error!
+App '90' state is 0x10E after update job`. error, first `app_set_config 90 mod czero` and then type `app_update 90 validate` Continue until you get Success!
+App '90' fully installed.

 3. **Verify Installation:**
    - Check the `cstrike` directory for required files.
 Ensure the installation is complete without errors.